Reflux in infants: How to help my baby sleep

 There are plenty of feeding strategies parents can employ to minimize or negate baby reflux and, in turn, help them to sleep better.

-Increase Feedings but With Smaller Portions: Reducing feeding portions can help your baby digest their food more completely, reducing reflux.
-However, if you do this, it’s important to increase the frequency of feedings to guarantee your baby is getting all the nutrients they need to keep growing.
+• Increase Feedings but With Smaller Portions: Reducing feeding portions can help your baby digest their food more completely which can reduce baby reflux.
+However, if you feed your baby with reflux smaller portions before bed it’s important to increase the frequency of feedings throughout the day to guarantee they get all the nutrients they need to keep growing.

-Boost Burps: Excessive stomach gas is one cause of reflux.
-Increasing your burp ratio during meals can be really helpful in reducing reflux Increase the number of times you pause a feeding to burp your baby.
+• Boost Burps: Excessive stomach gas is one cause of baby reflux.
+Increasing how often you pause to burp your baby throughout nighttime feedings can help reduce reflux.
 This action prevents air from collecting in your baby’s stomach.
-This burping action can be accomplished by either sitting your baby upright on your lap or putting them over your shoulder while gently patting and rubbing their back.
+You can burp your baby while they are sitting upright on your lap, by putting them over your shoulder while gently patting and rubbing their back, or by laying them over your lap.

-Sit Your Baby Upright: Placing your baby on their back or in a car seat after feeding can lead to more spitting up and reflux.
-To help reduce reflux in your baby, keep them upright for 20-30 minutes after feeding.
-One potential idea: a walk around the block in their carrier.
+• Sit Your Baby Upright: Placing your baby with reflux on their back or in a car seat after feeding can lead to more spitting up and discomfort.
+To help reduce reflux in your baby after feeding, keep them upright for 20-30 minutes after they finish.
+Before naps you can take them for a walk around the block in their carrier.
+For nighttime feeds you can read them a story while sitting on your lap after feeding.

-Switch Their Formula: Formula type is another avenue to explore.
-Some babies might be allergic to proteins found in the formula.
-If you think your baby is allergic to their formulate, try a hypoallergenic formula.
+• Switch Their Formula: If your baby drinks formula, formula type is another avenue to explore to manage reflux in your baby.
+Some babies might be allergic to proteins found in that formula.
+If you think your reflux baby is allergic to their formula, try a hypoallergenic formula.

 When to Contact Your Pediatrician about Reflux